ORNL/curifactory/sphinx/source/getting_started.rst

 experiment code.

-When an artifact manager is instantiated, it creates a new “experiment run”, which will have an associated log file and can generate an associated report.
+When an artifact manager is instantiated, it creates a new “experiment run”, which will have an associated log file and can generate a run-specific report.

 .. code-block:: ipython3